 Numerous factors impact on a university’s overall activity level, but the most influential and quantifiable revolves around student numbers.
 The ideal situation is one in which the comparisons are both inflation-adjusted and enrollment-adjusted.

-After spending many hours searching for individual school data, I gave up in exasperation and started to utilize the enrollment numbers published annually by Universities Canada (“the voice of Canada’s universities”), in conjunction with Statistics Canada.
-Universities Canada has “represented the interests of Canadian universities since 1911.”
+The enrollment numbers utilized in these analyses come from Universities Canada (“the voice of Canada’s universities”), which publishes them annually in conjunction with Statistics Canada.
+Universities Canada (UC) has “represented the interests of Canadian universities since 1911.”

 Adjustments made to the Enrollment Data to facilitate comparability on this site

-The base enrollment data from the above sources covers four groups: undergraduate (full-time), undergraduate (part-time), graduate (full-time) and graduate (part-time).
+UC’s enrollment data is provided for four groups – undergraduate (full-time), undergraduate (part-time), graduate (full-time) and graduate (part-time).
 Each university has its own way of converting those values into FTE (full-time equivalent) numbers.
 However, in order to facilitate reasonable comparability, I have taken a standardized approach to this exercise.
-The enrollment-based analysis on this site is based on a value of 1.00 for each full-time student, and 0.33 for each part-time student.
+The enrollment-based analysis on this site (the Per FTE numbers) is based on a value of 1.00 for each full-time student, and 0.33 for each part-time student.